coding-club-gct/design-patterns/README.md

 In "DesignPattern," we've implemented various design patterns to demonstrate their use and benefits:

-## Sructural Design Patterns:
+## Creational Design Patterns:

-Structural design patterns are concerned with how objects are composed to form larger structures.
-They focus on the composition of classes or objects to create new structures, often simplifying complex relationships.The project  incorporates structural design patterns such as Composite, Decorator, and Bridge.

-### Decorator Pattern
-The Decorator Pattern attaches additional responsibilities to an object dynamically.
-It provides a flexible alternative to subclassing for extending functionality.
+Creational design patterns focus on object creation mechanisms, providing flexibility in how objects are instantiated.
+They abstract the instantiation process, making the system independent of how its objects are created, composed, and represented.

 ### Factory Method Pattern
 The Factory Method Pattern defines an interface for creating an object, but it allows subclasses to alter the type of objects that will be created.